Where you start looking for non-performing notes for sale comes down to these 3 questions:

 (s)He who controls the seller controls the deal.

 What that means is that you cannot flip, broker, or wholesale non-performing notes successfully if you’re in a broker chain – because you do not control the seller.
 At least not successfully and not without trashing your reputation.

-You might be able to go to a note exchange and find one single note and then convince some
+You might be able to find one single note and then convince some

 sucker unsuspecting victim person to pay you a margin on top of what the note cost you even though you paid a retail price, maybe – but that’s not a business model, its not honest and it’s not something you can pull off very many times.